opendatacube/datacube-core/docs/installation/database/configuration.rst

       # It is often convenient to define it as an alias to another environment
       alias: prod

-   # You might have to copy configuration for systemwide environments from your system
+   # You might have to copy configuration for system-wide environments from your system
    # configuration file.
 (Probably at /etc/defaults/datacube.conf or /etc/datacube.conf)
    prod:
-      # Prod still uses the old legacy ODC index schema.
+      # Production DB uses the legacy ODC index schema.
       index_driver: postgres
       # db_url is the easiest way to specify connection details
       db_url: postgresql://user:passwd@server.domain:5555/production_db
       db_connection_timeout: 30

-   product:
+   production:
       alias: prod

    dev:
-      # Dev is on the new PostGIS-based ODC index schema.
+      # Dev use the new PostGIS-based ODC index schema.
       index_driver: postgres
       db_url: postgresql://user:passwd@internal.server.domain:5555/development_db
       db_connection_timeout: 120